What causes IBS?

 - Drinks that contain caffeine, such as tea, coffee, and cola

-Keeping a food diary to track what y ou eat and how your body reacts can help you spot problematic patterns, such as bowel cramps , and if necessary, prepare an IBS diet that may help control symptoms.
+Keeping a food diary to track what you eat and how your body reacts can help you spot problematic patterns, and if necessary, adjust your diet to help control symptoms.

 Stress and anxiety

 The pace and pressure of modern life can be overwhelming at times.
 While stress and anxiety don’t directly cause IBS, they can certainly trigger its symptoms.
-Stress in small amounts is a good thing – it keeps you alert and active – but beyond this, it can leave you feeling anxious and out of control.
+Stress in small amounts is a good thing – it keeps you alert and active – but chronic stress can leave you feeling anxious and out of control.

 Unhealthy levels of stress can be caused by a single significant issue – at home or in the workplace – or by the cumulative effect of many minor irritations.
 If stress leads to the onset of IBS symptoms, this very often makes matters worse.